Colon cancer can cause pencil shaped stools. So can irritable bowel syndrome.

 And therein lies the problem when you see skinny poops coming out of you that resemble a pencil shape or how toothpaste looks like coming out of the tube.

 Let’s take a closer look at how pencil shaped stools from irritable bowel syndrome might appear different from flattened narrow bowel movements caused by colon cancer.

-This is caused by colon contractions.
+This is caused by colon contractions or spasms.

 Appearance of Skinny Bowel Movements from Colon Cancer vs. Irritable Bowel Syndrome

 Dr. Sanagapalli explains, “Based on the appearance of the stool alone, one cannot differentiate between a benign cause such as IBS and a concerning cause such as bowel cancer.”

 The stools from either condition will look the same as they are voided and also as they end up in the toilet bowl.

 “Further, IBS is a far more common condition than colorectal cancer,” continues Dr. Sanagapalli.

 “The decision to investigate further is based on any concurrent symptoms and the patient demographic.

 “For example, in a young woman who describes changed (narrowed) appearance of the stool but no bleeding, weight loss, anemia or abnormal findings on examination, then the diagnosis is likely to be IBS.